Paul Norris, President

 Stephanie Landers, Communications and Public Relations Advisor

 Stephanie Landers is responsible for the development and implementation of the OWA’s Communications and Public Outreach Strategies and Campaigns.
-She has been with the OWA for (5) years and manages OWA education initiatives, community engagement resources and funded projects.
+She has been with the OWA for (5) years and manages OWA education initiatives, community engagement resources, social media, public outreach events and funded projects.
 Stephanie has a Bachelor of Science degree from Trent University in Environmental and Resource Sciences and a Diploma in Recreation and Leisure Studies from Niagara College.

 Kaitlyn Leigh, Administrative Assistant